riceissa/issarice.com/wiki/is-effective-altruism-new.md

     their minds open".
 I interpret this as evidence that GiveWell realizes that within causes, philanthropy has already done reasonably well in terms of prioritization.

+-   Also worth quoting is [Brian Tomasik][tomasik comment]:

+    > Honestly, I think this idea is one of EA's bigger oversights -- not that
+    > people haven't noticed that EA is recent, but that people don't realize
+    > that it's *not* recent.
+The components of EA have each existed for
+    > millennia, and movements combining several parts are also ancient.
+This
+    > particular combination may be a little different from past movements, but
+    > not more than past movements have been from each other.
+    >
+    > On the whole, I think EAs vastly overestimate their value relative to
+    > everyone else in the world who are actually doing some really important
+    > work as well but don't happen to be part of our social circles.
+I agree
+    > that EAs (myself included) would do well to explore more different
+    > perspectives on the world beyond the boundaries of their community.

+    From the framework of "components of EA", I have only examined one component (namely, priority-setting in global health).

 [acemoglu]:         https://bostonreview.net/forum/logic-effective-altruism/daron-acemoglu-response-effective-altruism "Daron Acemoglu.
 “The Logic of Effective Altruism”.
 July 1, 2015.
 Boston Review."
 [ben post]:         http://www.benkuhn.net/ea-critique#non-obviousness "Ben Kuhn.
 “A critique of effective altruism” § Non-obviousness.
 December 2013."